exasol/database-migration/README.md

   USER '<sfuser>' IDENTIFIED BY '<sfpwd>';
 ```

 You need to have CREATE CONNECTION privilege granted to the user used to do this.
+Replace the placeholders including <> with your account information.

 Now, test the connectivity with a simple query like: